 Bringing New Stories to Life

 The young people launched the films at Glasgow City Chambers in 2017, where the New Young Peer Mentors received the Saltire Youth Award.
-And the Glasgow Southside Film Festival award-nominated the second animations.
-Since them, it has been shown at many conferences in the UK and abroad.
-The ‘Scotland, Our New Home’ filmmaking project proudly continues this creative collaboration.
-The New Young Peer Mentor’s want to make films that speak to other new arrivals.
-And we will support them to bring their stories to life.
+And the Glasgow Southside Film Festival award-nominated the second animation (for teenagers and adults).
+The animations have been shown at many education and youth conferences in the UK and abroad.
+The ‘Scotland, Our New Home’ filmmaking project continues this creative collaboration between the New Young Peers Scotland, animator Simon Bishopp and indepent researcher Katja Frimberger.
+The young people want to make films that speak to other new arrivals.
+And we will support them to bring their ideas to life.

 Would you like to learn about filmmaking too?
 Visit Our Online Learning Portal.